-Modern Slavery Act 2016/17 Annual Statement
+Modern Slavery Act 2018/19 Annual Statement

 About Nottingham CityCare Partnership

-As a social enterprise, we are currently commissioned to deliver more than 65 nursing and healthcare services.
-We reinvest the profits we make back into CityCare itself and extra, new community health projects.
-The communities we serve lie at the heart of our organisation and we are focused on building sustainable services that generate healthier, happier futures for local people.
+We reinvest any profits we make back into the organisation and into new community health projects.
+The communities we serve lie at the heart of CityCare and we are very much focused on building sustainable services that generate healthier, happier futures for local people.

 The Board of Directors has approved this statement for publication on our website.

-This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our slavery and human trafficking statement for the financial year ending 31 March 2017.
+This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our slavery and human trafficking statement for the financial year ending 31 March 2018.